PVasantharajan/EV-charging-MLOps-demo-synthetic-data-/README.md

 ## Contact

-This case study presents a production-ready forecasting pipeline for real-world grid and EV control systems.
+This project presents a production-ready forecasting pipeline for real-world grid and EV control systems.

 For technical discussion, deployment architecture, or further details, please contact: